evanmags/Portfolio/ignore.md

 ## To Do
-    - blog
-    - projects
-        - include:
+    - resume
-            - This Page
+    - nodemailer
-        - pens
+    - hosting